BelaPlatform/bela_newBlog/docs/_posts/2017-02-01-jacobohmi.markdown

 {% include single-image.html fileName="Jacob-OHMI/4_Breadboard_Annotated.png" caption="The final circuit on a breadboard." %}

-## MIDI communication with Puredata
+## MIDI communication with Pure Data

-Listening for incoming MIDI messages and passing them to the analogue outputs requires a very simple Puredata patch.
+Listening for incoming MIDI messages and passing them to the analogue outputs requires a very simple Pure Data patch.
 We used the `[notein`] object to listen for any incoming MIDI notes.
 We then used the `[sel`] object to extract MIDI notes corresponding to the buttons on the controller that we wanted to use.
 The arguments of the `[sel`] object are the MIDI note numbers we are looking for, and the outputs correspond to the order that these arguments are written.
 We then connect the outputs to corresponding `[dac~`] objects.

 {% include single-image.html fileName="Jacob-OHMI/5_Puredata_Patch.png" caption="The Pure Data patch that we ran on Bela." %}